LaunchCodeEducation/web-fundamentals/studios/flicklist/2/README.md

 4. **Extra Credit: Use a dropdown instead of a text box.** For deleting a movie from a pre-existing list, a text box does not really make sense, because the user could theoretically type anything, even something that is not even on her watchlist in the first place.
 A more sensible UI component would a dropdown, which only allows the user to choose from among a limited set of choices.

   Use the `<select>` and `<option>` tags to create a dropdown component where the only available choices are the movies that are currently in the user's Watchlist.
+See [w3schools](https://www.w3schools.com/html/html_form_elements.asp) for more about this form element.

   Thus far, of course, there is no such thing as the user's "real" Watchlist, so you can just pretend.
 Simply hard-code a few of your favorite movies into the dropdown *as if* those movies make up the user's current watchlist.